collective/jquery.recurrenceinput.js/README.rst

 Medium priority:

 * Support for recurrence "templates" that are selectable (see mockup).
+  Basically, if there are templates, the "Repeatse every day" label is replaced with a drop down showing the templates.
+The "Edit..." link creates and selects a new rule with the human readable rule as title.
 * We need to be able to display the occurrences in the widget.
 * Occurrences should be able to be "skipped" (by using EXDATE).
 * User should be able to add occurrences (RDATE).